Let's stay in touch! Sign up for our email list and never miss a new release.

 Ironing, Pressing, and Steaming

-If you've invested in a wardrobe full of natural fibers (yay for you!), you definitely need to invest in a good iron.
+If you've invested in a wardrobe full of timeliness pieces and natural fibers, you should invest in a good iron.
 Make sure your iron has adjustable heat for different types of fibers as well as a good steam function.

 I won't go into how to use your iron here (there are lots of online resources for that!), but I do have two pieces of advice: